alexmorosmarco/gst-project/README.md

 Prints the pointed commit SHA of every submodule of the main project.

-##How to work between several developers.
-The common scenario through several steps
+##The typical scenario between several developers.

 1. **1st developer adds submodules to the main project**
 2. **2nd developer prepares his local copy**